 Another thing Lara was really impressed with, was the ratio of coaches to students and the value of face-to-face training.
 During Lara’s Bootcamp, there was Richard, Alex, and Francisco present, all on hand to answer Lara’s questions and help her learn React.

 The effect on Lara’s career prospects was instantly positive.
-On bringing back extra skills to the team, she was offered a clear path to promotion and knows that her earning power has increased because of the course.
+On bringing back extra skills to the team, she was offered a clear path to promotion and knows that her earning power has increased because of the training.

 When Lara returned to work after the Bootcamp, she gave a TED-style talk to the rest of the team.
 Her confidence shined through, and she was offered a promotion the following week.
 "I’m real happy with how things turned out," said Lara.